BHFDSC/documentation/docs/curated_data.md/deaths_cause_of_death.md

 > hds_curated_assets__deaths_cause_of_death_archived_on_date
 >

-The below code will load the deaths_single table as at October 2024 using PySpark:
+The below code will load the deaths_cause_of_death table as at October 2024 using PySpark:

 {% highlight markdown %}
 ```python